 How Often to Do a Cleanse

 The number of times you choose to perform a liver cleanse is up to you.
 Experts recommend a full cleanse two or three times a year.
 Always consult a trusted healthcare professional before beginning any cleanse.
 However, some people perform this process several times with five to 10-day intervals to feel a more profound result.
-To start your cleanse, try the Liver Cleanse Kit.
+To start your cleanse, try Global Healing Center's Liver Cleanse Program™.
 This all-natural, multi-tiered program uses the power of Livatrex to kickstart your liver’s natural cleansing abilities, and Oxy-Powder to facilitate toxin removal.

 Have you ever done a liver cleanse?
 Are you thinking about trying one?
 We’d love to hear your story.
 Please tell us about your experience in the comments section below.